 Nerissa was born in the Philippines and grew up in Palo Alto.
 She received her B.A. in Psychology from UC Santa Barbara and her Masters in Early Childhood Special Education from San Francisco State University.

 Priscilla Chan, Co-Founder and Board Chair

 Priscilla is a pediatrician and an education entrepreneur.
 In particular, she is interested in integrating her work in health and education through designing and implementing interventions addressing adverse childhood experiences.
 Prior to entering medical school, she ran an afterschool program in Boston and taught 4th and 5th grade science at the Harker School.

 Priscilla earned her BA in Biology with Spanish Citation at Harvard University and her MD at University of California, San Francisco (UCSF).
 She also completed her pediatrics training in the UCSF/PLUS Pediatrics Residency.
-Priscilla also serves as an active board member of Start-Up: Education.
+Priscilla is also the co-founder of the Chan-Zuckerberg Initiative.

-Meredith has a been working in urban K-12 education for over a decade.
-Most recently, she was the chief financial officer at Match Education, a high performing charter management organization and teacher training program.
-Prior to that, Meredith served as the managing director of the School Turnaround Group at Mass Insight working with state education agencies and school districts to improve their lowest-performing schools, and as a dean and then board member at Codman Academy, a Boston high school co-located with a health center.
+Meredith is a deep believer in the power of education to eliminate racial inequity.
+Prior to co-founding The Primary School, she was the chief financial officer at Match Education, a charter management organization and teacher training program, and served as a dean and then board member at Codman Academy, a Boston high school co-located with a health center.
+She has worked with and for a variety of non-profits, state education agencies, and school districts to build stronger education systems.
 She began her career at Bain & Company.